 Some STIs, like gonorrhea and chlamydia, cause symptoms like frequent urination and bladder pain that can be confused with a UTI, family medicine doctor Sheryl Recinos, MD, tells Bustle.
 You should be able to rule these out or in pretty easily by getting an RNA-based test, she says.

 5. Bladder Hypersensitivity

-Some people develop UTI-like symptoms in response to bladder irritants, like caffeine, spicy foods, and citrus foods, because their bladders are hypersensitive, says Linehan.
+Some people develop UTI-like symptoms in response to bladder irritants, like caffeine, spicy foods, and citrus foods, because their bladders are hypersensitive, Dr. Linehan says.
 You can test for bladder hypersensitivity with a urodynamics test, where the bladder is filled with a very small amount of fluid.
-"If the patient reports that they have to urinate when only a small amount is in the bladder, that is hypersensitivity," says Linehan.
+"If the patient reports that they have to urinate when only a small amount is in the bladder, that is hypersensitivity," Dr. Linehan says.
 Often, this problem will go away simply through dietary changes.

-If UTIs go untreated, they'll often clear out on their own, but sometimes, they can make their way up to the kidneys, and a kidney infection requires immediate attention, says Linehan.
+If UTIs go untreated, they'll often clear out on their own, but sometimes, they can make their way up to the kidneys, and a kidney infection requires immediate attention, Dr. Linehan says.
 If you begin to experience signs of a kidney infection, like blood in your urine, fever, or back pain, talk to your doctor right away.